AndrewEllis93/Print-Tuning-Guide/README.md

 ![](Images/Troubleshooting/LayerShifting/1.png)
 ![](Images/Troubleshooting/LayerShifting/2.png)

-There are a number of possible causes for layer shifting, either electrical or mechanical.
+There are a number of possible causes for layer shifting.

-Rule out electrical causes first.

 ### Electrical

 - Firstly, check your motor currents.
 Ensure that your `run_current` for your A/B/X/Y motors are correct.